 Although most activity will take place online, you can still go out into the offline world to share your idea in person.
-This is particularly important if your project is rooted in a particular place - a restaurant or shop for example.
+This is particularly important if your project is rooted in a particular place - if you're opening a new cafe or upgrading a community space for example.